Photo by Forrest Goodluck

 Her cross-cultural experiences allow her to collaborate with other trailblazers in capturing untold stories among the Indigenous community, both as a director and cinematographer.
 She aims to bring resonating imagery in a blend of convergence with story, illustrating her perspective as a Diné woman.

-She is represented commercially through Ecstatic Static and Sanctuary Content.
+She is represented commercially through Ecstatic Static.
 Film/TV through Curate.